sjanhunen/rt-plugins/README.md

-# rt-plugins
-rt-plugins: LADSPA plugins for Active Loudspeakers
+# rt-plugins: LADSPA plugins for Active Loudspeakers

+This is a fork of the [original rt-plugins code](https://faculty.tru.ca/rtaylor/rt-plugins/index.html) developed by Richard Taylor.

+Development Goals:
+- Add support for container-based development and GitHub Actions
+- Add support for additional useful plugins for active loudspeakers (e.g. Linkwitz Transform)
+- Continue to make code and test quality improvements
+- Improve documentation and examples

 # Compiling